aaronbloomfield/pdr/tutorials/02-lldb/index.md

 name:

 ```
-lldb-3.4 prog1
+lldb-6.0 prog1
 ```

+Replace `6.0` with the current version; that was the version as of the 2018-2019 academic year.
 This was assuming your executable (created with clang's `-o` option) was "prog1".
 If you didn't use the -o option, then you'll type:

 ```
 lldb a.out